ArtifactDB/ArtifactDB-api-contract/README.md

 On success, a 200 status code is returned with a JSON body that follows [this schema](https://ArtifactDB.github.io/ArtifactDB-api-contract/html/response/project_metadata.html).

+The project version metadata is paginated, so a successful response may contain a [`Link` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Link) pointing to the next page.
+Specifically, the next page is obtained from the link where `rel="more"`.
+If no such header or link exists, it can be assumed that no further pages are available.

 On error, a JSON body is returned that follows [this schema](https://ArtifactDB.githubio/ArtifactDB-api-contract/html/response/error.html).

 ### Example